-ARC's strategic plan describes the major outcome measure for Strategic Investment Goal 2 as the number of students, workers, and leaders with improvements.
-Because Strategic Investment Goal 2 is most closely aligned with the performance measure "students, workers, and leaders with improvements," results for students, workers, and leaders with improvements," results for students, workers, and leaders with improvements under all strategic investment goals are reported under this goal.
+ARC's strategic plan describes the major outcome measure for Strategic Investment Goal 2 as the number of students, workers, and leaders with improvements, so initial estimates and verification results for this measure under all strategic investment goals are reported under Goal 2.

-STUDENTS, WORKERS, AND LEADERS WITH IMPROVEMENTS IN FISCAL YEAR 2018 ANNUAL OUTCOME TARGET RESULTS: INITIAL ESTIMATE FY 2018: 22,000 students, workers, and leaders with improvementsFY 2018: 34,135 students, workers, and leaders with improvements Excludes projects that provided computers or computer equipment that will benefit large numbers of students.
+STUDENTS, WORKERS, AND LEADERS WITH IMPROVEMENTS IN FISCAL YEAR 2019 ANNUAL OUTCOME TARGET INITIAL ESTIMATE FY 2019: 22,000 students, workers, and leaders with improvements FY 2019: 51,204 students, workers, and leaders with improvements Excludes projects that provided computers or computer equipment that will benefit large numbers of students.

-Result for FY 2018: Exceeded target by 55%.
-The outcome result is likely due to additional funding ARC received for the POWER Initiative, which emphasized investments in workforce training.

-In addition to the result above, in FY 2018 ARC funded six projects that provided computers or computer equipment that will benefit 10,535 students and workers, and four projects that will provide new or improved broadband access to an additional 66,490 students.
+FY 2019: Expected to exceed target by 133%.
+This is likely due to additional funding ARC received for the POWER Initiative, which emphasized investments in workforce training.
+Also, in FY 2019 ARC funded two projects that provided computers or computer equipment that are estimated to benefit 2,552 students and workers, and three projects that will provide new or improved broadband access to an estimated 33,843 additional students.

-STUDENTS, WORKERS, AND LEADERS WITH IMPROVEMENTS IN FISCAL YEARS 2013-2017 ANNUAL OUTCOME TARGETS RESULTS: INITIAL ESTIMATES FY 2013: 19,000 students/trainees with improvements FY 2013: 22,749 students/trainees with improvements FY 2014: 20,000 students/trainees with improvements FY 2014: 24,108 students/trainees with improvements FY 2015: 20,000 students/trainees with improvements FY 2015: 23,123 students/trainees with improvements FY 2016: 22,000 students, workers, and leaders with improvements FY 2016: 46,513 students, workers, and leaders with improvements FY 2017: 22,000 students, workers, and leaders with improvements FY 2017: 30,263 students, workers, and leaders with improvements

-Prior to FY 2016, leaders were not included in this performance measure.

-Excludes projects that provided computers or computer equipment that will benefit large numbers of students. .
+STUDENTS, WORKERS, AND LEADERS WITH IMPROVEMENTS IN FISCAL YEARS 2014-2018 ANNUAL OUTCOME TARGETS INITIAL ESTIMATES FY 2014: 20,000 students/trainees with improvements FY 2014: 24,108 students/trainees with improvements FY 2015: 20,000 students/trainees with improvements FY 2015: 23,123 students/trainees with improvements FY 2016: 22,000 students, workers, and leaders with improvements FY 2016: 46,513 students, workers, and leaders with improvements FY 2017: 22,000 students, workers, and leaders with improvements FY 2017: 30,263 students, workers, and leaders with improvements FY 2018: 22,000 students, workers, and leaders with improvements FY 2018: 34,135 students, workers, and leaders with improvements Prior to FY 2016, leaders were not included in this performance measure.
+Excludes projects that provided computers or computer equipment that will benefit large numbers of students.